 Another obstacle in torture prevention is corruption, a problem which needs to be tackled from all sides and at all levels, as recognised by Mr. Azat Azimov, Head of the Anti-Corruption service of the National Security Committee of Kyrgyzstan.
-Mr. Abdujamal Isaev, Senior Inspector at the Ministry of the Interior of Kyrgyzstan stressed the importance of joint efforts of both, anti-torture state-bodies and the civil sector.
-The role of civil society in torture prevention and the need for cooperation and a partnership approach was also emphasised by Ms. Nina Radović, Researcher at the Ludwig Boltzmann Institute of Human Rights in Vienna.
+Mr. Abdujamal Isaev, Senior Inspector at the Ministry of the Interior of Kyrgyzstan, stressed the importance of joint efforts of both, anti-torture state bodies and the civil sector.
+The role of civil society in torture prevention and the need for cooperation and a partnership approach was also emphasised by Ms. Nina Radović, Researcher at the Ludwig Boltzmann Institute of Human Rights.
 Other issues which were mentioned are impunity and the lack of convictions in cases of torture which constitute a major problem and need to be tackled.
-Related to this, Ms. Cholpon Omorkanova, Director of the Public Association “Egl” elaborated the importance of the interaction of the civil society and the State Service for the Execution of Punishments under the Government of the Kyrgyz Republic.
+Related to this, Ms. Cholpon Omorkanova, Director of the Public Association “Egl”, underlined the importance of the interaction between civil society and the State Service for the Execution of Punishments under the Government of the Kyrgyz Republic.

 Kyrgyzstan ratified the relevant international treaties for torture prevention (UNCAT ratification on 5 September 1997 and OPCAT ratification on 29 December 2008) and designated the National Center for the Prevention of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment as the NPM.
 Even though important steps have been achieved in this field, further common efforts are needed in order to enhance torture prevention and investigation of torture allegations in practice.
 The round table showed that all involved parties are willing and eager to continue their joint efforts in that regard.